puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_dns.markdown

 4. From the command line on your Puppet agent, run `puppet agent -t`.
 5. From the command line on your Puppet agent, run `cat /etc/resolv.conf`.
 The result should reflect the nameserver you added to your main manifest in step 3.

 > That's it!
-You've written a module that contains a class that will ensure your agent nodes resolve to your internal nameserver.
+You've written a module that contains a class that will ensure your agents resolve to your internal nameserver.

 > Note the following about your new class:
 >